UPDATE: In August of 2022 Gravit Designer was renamed to Corel Vector. All features work the same, just a different name.

 >> WATCH VIDEO: Ikonart Project Start to Finish - Artwork & Stencil Tutorial

 Benefits of Gravit Designer To Create Artwork

-There are a lot of different artwork programs that you can use to create your own digital art, and we cover some of them on our Ikonart Artwork FAQ page, but for the beginner we recommend Gravit Designer.
+There are a lot of different artwork programs that you can use to create your own digital art, and we cover some of them on our Ikonart Artwork FAQ page, but for the beginner we recommend Corel Vector (previously Gravit Designer).
 Here are some of the benefits:

 - Easy-to-use - the interface is intuitive without a lot of extra buttons that you don't need